-How to Make Vegan Jerky:
+How to Make Vegan Jerky

-The basic method for these two flavors is similar to the Teriyaki.
+The basic method for these two flavors is similar to the Teriyaki recipe.
 It starts out like traditional seitan, but we actually build the flavors right into the dough.
 Once the dough comes together, we knead it, cut it into four equal-sized pieces, and freeze it for about 30 minutes.
 This firms up the dough and makes it easier to slice.

-I like to use a chef’s knife to carve my jerky slices, but a serrated knife would probably work well, too.
+I like to use a chef’s knife to carve my jerky slices, but a serrated knife would probably work, too.
 You want to slice the seitan as thinly and uniformly as possible.
 It doesn’t have to be perfect, but the more similar in thickness the pieces are, the more consistent the cook time will be.
 It's definitely okay to embrace the jagged edges and varied shapes, though, you know, to make it look like jerky.

 Once the slicing is complete, the seitan takes a dip in sauce and is either draped across racks (if you have them) or put directly on parchment-lined pans.
 Then, bake it low and slow for about an hour-and-a-half.
 And just like that, you have delicious, healthy, homemade vegan jerky!

-I got a tad impatient while slicing some of these because I was doing two batches at once.
-So some of the pieces were thicker than I usually like (see the one in the center of the above photo?).
-Even still, it really wasn't a problem.
-It just meant that I had to sort through the tray near the end of cooking, removing some of the thinner pieces that were done, putting the thicker ones back in the oven for a few minutes.
+Even still, this really wasn't a problem.
+It just meant that I had to sort through the tray near the end of cooking, removing some of the thinner pieces that were done, and putting the thicker ones back in the oven for a few minutes.
 No big deal!

 The photo above shows the raw Buffalo jerky just after being dipped in sauce and right before going into the oven.
 The photo below shows them after 30 minutes of baking at 250 degrees.
 Even though that's only about one-third of the way through the cook time, you can already see how much drier and jerky-like they look.

-The thickness of your pieces (along with a few other factors I'll mention below) determines the cook time, so keep that in mind.
+The thickness of your pieces, along with a few other factors I'll mention below, determine the cook time, so keep that in mind.
 Check the consistency at the 30 minute mark (they should still feel pretty soft) and again at the 1-hour mark, and you'll get an idea for the progression of doneness.
-Check again 15 to 30 minutes later.
-When the thickest pieces no longer show signs of that raw seitan texture, you’ll know they’re done.
-Allow the jerky to cool completely, and store it in an airtight container.

 Honestly, I'm not sure exactly how long the jerky keeps because it never lasts more than two days in our house!
 So use your best judgment.
-Considering it's not made from highly perishable ingredients AND it's dried, I would feel comfortable keeping it up to a week.
+Considering it's not made from highly perishable ingredients AND it's dried, I feel comfortable keeping it up to a week.

-An important tip for successful seitan jerky:
+An important tip for the best seitan jerky

 As I mentioned in the Teriyaki Seitan Jerky post, storing the jerky in an airtight container for a few hours (or overnight) can correct any pieces that come out of the oven a little too crispy.
-When they're all cozy and closed up together, the moisture redistributes and helps make the jerky more uniformly chewy, or at least that's how it seems.
-Let's call it jerky magic.

 The following is copied from my Teriyaki Seitan Jerky post.
 Hopefully these additional details will help you achieve jerky success on your very first batch!

-Factors that affect the cook time of this vegan jerky
+Factors that affect the cook time

 There is a bit of an art to knowing when the jerky is done.
 But if you read the tips below (also summarized in the Notes section of the recipe), you'll be ready to make jerky like a pro.